Discovery Channel Finland

-Discovery Channel Finland is a television channel targeting Finland owned by Discovery Networks.
+Discovery Channel Finland is a television channel targeting Finland formerly owned by Discovery Networks and now owned by Warner Bros.
+Discovery through Warner Bros.
+Discovery EMEA.
 It has programming similar to its U.S. counterpart, the Discovery Channel.

-It was launched on September 1, 2007, replacing a former pan-Nordic version of the Discovery Channel.
+It was launched on 1 September 2007, replacing a former pan-Nordic version of the Discovery Channel.
 On the same day, the analogue terrestrial transmitters were shut down and a new digital network containing, among other, Discovery Channel Finland was launched.
 In the terrestrial network it is a part of both the Canal Digital and PlusTV packages.

 The pan-Nordic version of the Discovery Channel had carried subtitles in Swedish, Finnish, Norwegian and Danish.
 The new channel only contains Finnish subtitles.